ajshul/grid-physics-engine/README.md

   - Empty space is strongly coupled to ambient to prevent residual heat; overlays redraw the full frame each tick to avoid stale visualization
 - Reactions: water+lava→stone+steam (brief heat gating, then precedence); rubber pops to smoke; wood chars; foam deterministically quenches fire; acid etching deterministic via budgets; lava preheats/ignites nearby oil/wood before it cools to stone
 - Objects: bomb uses `aux` as a deterministic fuse; explosion applies heat + smoke/fire + pressure impulse

+### World and Camera

+- Viewport: the canvas shows a moving window into the world; the camera follows the player horizontally
+- World size: fixed to exactly two screen widths (by default 2 × 320 cells wide); the camera clamps at the left (x=0) and the right edge
+- Bedrock: the bottom row is filled with `Bedrock` and is immutable (cannot be painted, does not react, explosions do not alter it)

 ### Player Physics and Interactions